Sairyss/domain-driven-hexagon/README.md

 Queries are usually just a data retrieval operation and have no business logic involved; so, if needed, application and domain layers can be bypassed completely.
 Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it should be done in a corresponding application service.

-Validation also can be skipped, since no input is persisted in query operations.
-But, if needed, it can be validated to tell the user that query format is incorrect (when using enums for example).

 Example of query bypassing application/domain layers completely: [find-user-by-email.http.controller.ts](src/modules/user/use-cases/find-user-by-email/find-user-by-email.http.controller.ts)

 ---